7 players that Mikel Arteta has improved at Arsenal: Xhaka, Trossard…

 Sure, some of it has come with age.
 And Saka was clearly a special talent when he made his debut under Unai Emery.
 But Arteta has helped turn Saka from an intriguing newbie to a bonafide Arsenal star boy.

-His stats have improved year upon year under Arteta and he’s now enjoying his best campaign yet.
+His stats have improved year upon year under Arteta and he enjoyed his best campaign in 2022-23.

 The Hale End academy graduate paid back that faith and continued his progression as a serious first-team prospect as the Gunners’ took a major leap forward last term, only narrowly missing out on a top-four finish.

-Injuries have somewhat hampered his development this season, but there’s no questioning how much he has improved under Arteta.
-He’s been a peripheral figure in the title charge this year, but it wouldn’t be a shock to see Smith-Rowe produce some big moments during the run-in.
+Injuries have somewhat hampered his development last season, but there’s no questioning how much he has improved under Arteta.

 Aaron Ramsdale